-Bring on our annual national holiday hangover.
+Bring on our annual post-holiday hangover.
 The presents are unwrapped.
 Gift returns are underway.
 Parties are over and cleaned up after.
 New Year’s resolutions have been made… and many have been abandoned already.
 Once again, it’s Groundhog Day in our post-holiday world.
 We’re all ‘spent out’ figuratively and literally.
 Interestingly enough, our nation’s seasonal spending was actually projected to decrease in 2020.
 According to the American Research Group, planned gift giving expenditures were projected to go down from $976 (2019) to approximately $851 in 2020.
 The downward spending trend isn’t simply a Pandemic year phenomenon.
 Planned holiday gift spending has actually been trending lower since 2001.
 And consumers have relied less on credit card debt to make their purchases– using their existing available funds instead.
 However, Covid-19 clearly impacted how we made our gift purchases in 2020, with nearly 75% of buyers indicating that they planned to use the internet to buy some or all of their holiday presents.
 That’s an all-time high.
 According to data from Adobe Analytics, online Cyber Monday e-commerce sales increased by over 15% in 2020 versus the previous year.
 So, while we may be spending a bit less of late, we’re finding new ways to spend more in the future when the economy improves.

 E-Commerce is shaping not just year-end holiday consumer buying.
 It’s now far more generalized and transcendent in its all-year-long global scope and reach.
 Our new purchasing experience extends well beyond the online ‘click and buy’ process we acclimated to several years ago.
 The buying process is far more elaborate and sophisticated these days, involving things like online shopping ‘events’, celebrity consumer ‘influencers’, real-time online purchase consultants, social commerce, and automatic coupon search/applications, to name just a few.
 The next generation adoption of 5G wireless technology across our nation will not only speed up data on our mobile devices.
 It will also enable new, innovative technology platforms for marketing products and services to consumers.
 We’ll be able to purchase a wider array of things through the use of ever-more-sophisticated selling applications at our fingertips.
 The American Dream in 5G.
 Freedom to purchase and consume to our heart’s desire.
 To buy the happiness that we so desperately crave as Americans.